-The laundry pile can triple in size in the blink of an eye, you dream that one day the laundry basket will be empty for more than three seconds but an empty basket only seems to last a few minutes when you have a busy household.
+The laundry pile can triple in size in the blink of an eye, and an empty washing basket only seems to last a few minutes when you have a busy household.

-We all have our own way of tackling the piles of laundry;
+We all have our way of tackling the piles of laundry;

 - Laundry day once a week